-3.2.5 RF Output Connections
+3.2.5 RF Connections

-The RF output coaxial connector is 7-16 DIN.
+The RF output connector is type N female coaxial connector.

-Never operate the TWTA without a matched output load rated for at least 1000 watts, continuous.
+Never operate the TWTA without a matched output load rated for at least 350 watts, continuous.
 The TWTA is not provided with an output isolator.
-Full-reflected power may irreparably damage the TWT.
+Full reflected power may irreparably damage the TWT.
 Even with no drive, "looping" oscillation can result in RF output high enough to damage the tube if it is operated without a load.
 The VSWR detection and foldback circuit is provided to protect the tube from progressive failure or mismatch of the output load; it should not be relied on for protection from the absence of a load.

 If an external isolator is installed at the output of the TWTA, either the isolator should have a load capable of dissipating the full output of the TWTA or the isolator load should be provided with a temperature sensing switch.
 The temperature switch should be normally closed, self-resetting, and with a temperature rating such that there is no possibility of damaging the load by overheating before the switch opens.
-The TWTA may be interlocked with the switch by connecting it between pins 10 and 11 of the external interlock connector (J2).
-If no external isolator is used, retain the jumpers between pins 3 and 4 and between pins 10 and 11 in the mating connector for J2.
-See Section 3.2.6, External Interlock Connector, below.
+The TWTA may be interlocked with the switch by connecting it between pins 3 and 4 of the external interlock connector (J3).
+If no external isolator is used, install a jumper between pins 3 and 4.
+See section 3.2.6, External Interlock Connector, below.